-High Density Overlay or HDO – This is the most popular type of overlay.
-High Density Overlay is normally bonded to the plywood using a hot press for concrete formwork.
+High-Density Overlay or HDO – This is the most popular type of overlay.
+High-Density Overlays are usually bonded to the plywood with a hot press for concrete formwork.
 This gives the overlay a lot of face veneer protection and smoothness to the poured concrete surface.

 Medium Density Overlay – Medium Density Overlay or MDO paper is bonded during the manufacturing of the plywood.
-It is normally a layer of phenolic resin impregnated fibrous paper and makes the plywood surface a top painting surface.
+This fibrous paper layer is infused with phenolic resin.
+That gives the plywood a great painting surface.

-Metal Overlays – This is done through attaching certain metals to the plywood with a strong adhesive.
+Metal Overlays – A strong adhesive attaches certain metals to the plywood to make an overlay.
 Common metals used in this bonding are copper, aluminium, stainless steel, and mild steel.

-Fibreglass Overlays – Fibreglass Overlays are usually used when wood materials are used to contain certain liquids.
-It is quite easy to apply and have plenty of specialised uses.
+Fibreglass Overlays – Fibreglass Overlays are best for cases where you use wood materials to contain certain liquids.
+It is quite easy to apply and has plenty of specialised uses.
 Liquid storage tanks made of plywood normally have fibreglass overlays.
 Another practical use for Fiberglass Overlay is waterproofing ships and boats.

-Lead-Filled Plywood – Lead filled plywood is the top choice when you are in need of soundproof linings as well as protection from radiation.
+Lead-Filled Plywood – Lead-filled plywood is the top choice when you need soundproof linings as well as protection from radiation.

 Fibre Cement Sheet Overlays – Plywood with Fibre Cement Sheet Overlays is a must when you need some fire resistance.
 The process normally requires immense heat and pressure to create a chemical reaction between the silica and the cement to form fibre cement composites.

-Decorative Overlays – Decorative Overlays normally combines aesthetic and durability.
-A typical material used in decorative overlays are vinyl, DAP, and melamine.
+Decorative Overlays – Decorative Overlays normally combines aesthetics with durability.
+Typical materials used in decorative overlays are vinyl, DAP, and melamine.